 He later turned to a solo career where he continued his tradition of hitmaking with “Just to See Her,” “Quiet Storm,” “Cruisin’,” and “Being with You,” among others.

 He remained Vice President of Motown records until the sale of the company, shaping the label’s success with friend and mentor Berry Gordy.
 Following his tenure at Motown, he continued his impressive touring career and released several successful solo albums.

 During the course of his 50-year career in music, Robinson has accumulated more than 4,000 songs to his credit and continues to thrill sold-out audiences around the world with his high tenor voice, impeccable timing, and profound sense of lyric.
 Never resting on his laurels, Smokey Robinson remains a beloved icon in our musical heritage.

 CONSTANZA ROMERO WILSON

 Constanza Romero Wilson is an award-winning costume designer.
 She was married to August Wilson until his untimely death in 2005.
 She was awarded the 1996 Drama Logue Award for Costume Design for “Seven Guitars” at the Ahmanson Theatre in Los Angeles, California.
 She was awarded the 2003 Los Angeles Stage Alliance Ovation Award for Costume Design (Large Theatre) for “Gem of the Ocean,” at the Mark Taper Forum Theatre in Los Angeles, California.
-Romero Wilson lovingly manages the estate of August Wilson and is a solid partner in celebrating his legacy at the August Wilson Center.
+Romero Wilson lovingly manages the estate of August Wilson and is a solid partner in celebrating his legacy at the August Wilson African American Cultural Center.